 ASN Beleggingsfondsen UCITS N.V. was established on 22 April 2020.
 The authorised share capital of ASN Beleggingsfondsen UCITS N.V. is € 730,000,002.50, and is divided into 1 priority share and 146,000,000 ordinary shares, each with a nominal value of € 5.00.
-The ordinary shares are divided across twenty series.
+The ordinary shares are divided across ten series.
 A series of ordinary shares is referred to as a Fund.
+A Fund is divided into Share Classes.
 Further information on the capital of ASN Beleggingsfondsen UCITS N.V. can be found in the Articles of Association of ASN Beleggingsfondsen UCITS N.V.

 ASN Beleggingsfondsen UCITS N.V. is an open-ended UCITS.
-This means that each Fund may, in principle, issue and purchase ordinary shares on each Trading Day, as described further in the Articles of Association of ASN Beleggingsfondsen UCITS N.V., at a price based on the net asset value per share of the Fund concerned.
+This means that each Fund may, in principle, issue and purchase ordinary shares on each Trading Day, as described further in the Articles of Association of ASN Beleggingsfondsen UCITS N.V., at a price based on the net asset value per share of the Share Class concerned.
 Further information in this regard can be found in Chapter 10 ("Determination of net asset value and pricing") and in Chapter 12 ("Information concerning the shares").